Pre-Op Instructions for Your Periodontal Surgery

 Escort: You will require a ride home.
 Your escort is recommended to remain in our building during your procedure and stay with you until you are sufficiently recovered.

-- Do not drive for 24 hours following IV sedation.
+- Do not drive, cook or operate machinery for 24 hours following IV sedation.
 The drugs used for sedation can stay in your system for 24 hours.

 - Do not make any important decisions or sign any legal documents for 24 hours following surgery.

 - Do not use alcohol or sleeping aids/sleeping prescriptions